 All resources to which access is controlled, including but not limited to applications and operating systems must have the capability of generating security audit logs (sec.mon.001).

 Logs must be generated for all components (ex.
-Nova in Openstack) that form the Cloud Infrastructure (sec.mon.001).
+Nova in OpenStack) that form the Cloud Infrastructure (sec.mon.001).

 All security logging mechanisms must be active from system initialization (sec.mon.018):